-Join WTA consultant, as they travel to Northern Alberta for a Lodge based Western Canadian moose hunt.
+Join a WTA consultant on this northern Northern Alberta adventure for a lodge-based Western Canadian moose hunt.

 This hunt takes place in the game-rich dense hardwoods of Northern Alberta.
-The hunting area encompasses over 500 square miles of prime moose habitat that is comprised of hardwoods, lakes, rivers, and wetlands.
+The hunting area encompasses more than 500 square miles of prime moose habitat consisting of hardwoods, lakes, rivers, and wetlands.
 All hunts are fully guided 1×1 or 2×1 by experienced guides with a passion for hunting trophy bulls during the rut.
-Hunting methods may include driving logging roads, glassing clear cuts, and spot and stalk hunting.
+Hunting methods may include driving logging roads, glassing clear cuts, and spot-and-stalk hunting.
 Historically speaking, the peak rut starts at the end of September and goes through early October.
-During this time, the bulls are often very receptive to calls, its not uncommon for hunters to experience close encounters with bulls creating shot opportunities under 100 yards.
-Past hunters have experienced high shot opportunities on mature bulls measuring from 30 – 40+ inches.
-Accommodations are a comfortable double occupancy rustic lodge and home-cooked meals will be served daily.
-This is a very limited opportunity at a great price.
-Give WTA a call today.
+Past hunters have experienced high shot opportunities on mature bulls measuring from 30-40+ inches.
+Accommodations are a comfortable double-occupancy rustic lodge and home-cooked meals will be served daily.

 *Includes tax, plus license

 2×1 or 1×1 guided moose, double occupancy accommodations, meals, in-field transportation, trophy care of game and all taxes